sw-code/sw-code.github.io/_posts/2024-06-14-authz-openfga-introduction.md

 Given the structural similarity to our previous example with [Ory Keto]({% post_url 2023-10-13-authz-keto-introduction %}), we have chosen not to delve into the specifics of the codebase again.
 The primary modification — replacing the Keto API client with the OpenFGA client — is minimal and straightforward, thus not necessitating a detailed walkthrough.
+For those interested in delving deeper, the official [Ory Keto](https://www.ory.sh/docs/keto) docs and [OpenFGA](https://openfga.dev/docs/fga) guide will be invaluable resources.

 This example aims to provide a clear and functional integration of OpenFGA in a SpringBoot environment, illustrating the ease with which OpenFGA can be incorporated into existing systems.
 We encourage you to explore the example, modify it, and adapt it to your specific needs, leveraging OpenFGA's powerful capabilities for your applications.